Interstate 73 in Virginia

-Interstate 73 (I-73) is a planned Interstate Highway in Virginia.
+Interstate 73 (I-73) was a planned Interstate Highway in Virginia.
 Authorized by the Intermodal Surface Transportation Efficiency Act of 1991 (ISTEA), Virginia's section would begin at the North Carolina state line and follow the U.S. Route 220 (US 220) corridor through Martinsville and Roanoke, then westerly into West Virginia, possibly along Corridor Q. Since its inception, environmental studies have been completed; but, because it scores low for project jobs in the state, the Virginia Department of Transportation (VDOT) has shelved plans for the foreseeable future.
+In 2024, the project was rescinded due to lack of funding.

 Route description

 In Virginia, I-73 would continue north from the state line parallel to the US 220 corridor all the way to Roanoke.
 US 220 is a rural four-lane highway with many safety issues.
 As such, Virginia has decided to have I-73 immediately diverge from US 220 upon entering the commonwealth from North Carolina and travel around the east side of Martinsville, with US 220 as a freeway around the west side of Martinsville.
 The two would meet briefly south of Rocky Mount.
 I-73 would continue its northbound journey paralleling US 220 to the east until they converge south of Roanoke.
 At that point, I-73 and US 220 will run concurrent to I-581, which I-73 will follow to I-81.

 If I-73 is extended northward, from Roanoke, it would turn southwest on I-81, running concurrent to east of Blacksburg, and then use the Smart Road to Blacksburg.
 The rest of the way to West Virginia would be an upgrade of US 460, Corridor Q of the Appalachian Development Highway System.